admin-shell-io/aasx-package-explorer/CONTRIBUTING.md

 https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork
 ) for more guidance.

 We use Git Large File Support (LFS) to handle binary files.
-Please make sure the files are tracked before you add binaries to the repository.
+Please do not forget to install Git-Lfs (https://git-lfs.github.com) on your computer.

+You need to make sure the files are tracked before you add binaries to the repository.
 Invoking:
 ```bash
 $ git lfs track
 ```